masslab/HARproject/CodeBook.md

 7. Trailing 'X', 'Y', and 'Z' were maintained as terminal uppercase letters even though they sometimes decreased readability in order to preserve the cartesian coordinate pertaining to the variable.

+##### Variable name key
+The script creates a key called `nameKey.txt` which is part of the output (see Output below).
+This key lists all 86 variables (columns) that are in the final data set as rows.
+The first column indicates the original variable column number [1:561] while the second column contains the original name and the third column contains the transformed name.
+This is for convenience only and will permit the researcher/analyst to clearly understand which variables in the resulting output files correspond to which variables in the original data set.